What is a bonding session?

 Part of the joy of this sort of session for me is that moments of deep connection and love always happen amidst that feeling of chaos.
 Always.
 Without fail.
 Because it’s just a fact of mothering.
 The children leave and come back, over and over and over.
 It feels like chaos, but there are always these moments of connection.
 However brief.
 And that’s always what I’m aiming to capture.

-My baby doesn't behave like the babies in your photographs.
+My baby doesn't snuggle like the babies in your photographs.
 What if I don't get any beautiful ones?

 I have had a fair number of mothers tell me, somewhat worriedly, that their child isn't "snuggly".
 Their child doesn't like being held much; wants to be out playing, free, exploring.
 I find that the best place to start with this worry is to remind mothers that this session is all about you and your child.
-It's about being in the moment with your babe.
+The session isn't going to look like anyone else's family.
+It's going to look like yours.
+The session is about being in the moment with your babe.
 It's about connecting and bonding and seeing them deeply.
 In every single one of these sessions, we come away with gorgeous, deep, goofy and sweet, love-filled images.
 Because all it takes is the few seconds when your child looks right at you.
 Or the reaction when you give her raspberries on her belly.
 Or when you sing his favorite song.
+Your faces when he runs to you at high speed and lands in a crash hug.
 This session isn't about your kid "behaving" a certain way.
 It's not about conforming to an ideal.
 It's just about you and your child being yourselves.
 The way I design the session is to try to start at the heart of your bond with your little one.
 Before our session, you'll fill out a questionnaire about mothering.
-I want to show who your child really is, what your love for that child looks like, and how your relationship feels at this point in your lives, and I find that a little digging beforehand is really helpful.
-When you arrive, we'll talk about your answers, your experience of motherhood, and your babe.
+I want to show who your child really is, what your love for that child looks like, and how your relationship feels at this point in your lives.
+When you arrive, if we're able, we'll talk about your answers, your experience of motherhood, and your babe.

 Your photos won't look like anyone else's.
 They'll look like your real, honest bond with your little one.